Human trafficking in the United Kingdom

 The United Kingdom (UK) is a destination country for men, women, and children primarily from Africa, Asia, and Eastern Europe who are subjected to human trafficking for the purposes of sexual slavery and forced labour, including domestic servitude.
+It is also a source country since some victims, including minors from the UK, are also sex trafficked within the country.
+British citizens accounted for 25% (4,299) of all recorded potential victims in 2023, when they represented the most frequently referred nationality.
+The majority (78%; 3,350) of UK nationals were child potential victims.

-It is ranked as a "Tier 1" country by the US Department of State, which issues an annual report on human trafficking.
+In 2012 it was ranked as a "Tier 1" country by the US Department of State, which issues an annual report on human trafficking.
 "Tier 1" countries are those whose governments fully comply with The Trafficking Victims Protection Act's minimum standards for the elimination of trafficking.
 The TVPA is a federal statute of the United States.

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons report placed the country in "Tier 1" in 2017 and in 2023.

-It is believed that some victims, including minors from the UK, are also trafficked within the country.
-It is also believed that migrant workers are trafficked to the UK for forced labour in agriculture, construction, food processing, domestic servitude, and food service.
-Source countries for trafficking victims in the UK include the United Arab Emirates, Lithuania, Russia, Albania, Ukraine, Malaysia, Thailand, the People's Republic of China (P.R.C.), Nigeria, and Ghana.
-Precise details about the extent of human trafficking within the UK are not available, and many have questioned the validity of some of the more widely quoted figures (such as the 'police estimate' that there are up to 4,000 trafficking victims in the United Kingdom at any one time).
-In 2020, the US State Department estimated that there were 13,000 trafficking victims in the UK.
+Migrant workers are trafficked to the UK for forced labour in agriculture, construction, food processing, domestic servitude, and food service.
+Source countries for trafficking victims in the UK include the United Arab Emirates, Lithuania, Russia, Albania, Ukraine, Vietnam, Malaysia, Thailand, the People's Republic of China (P.R.C.), Nigeria, and Ghana.
+Precise details about the extent of human trafficking within the UK were not available in 2009, and many have questioned the validity of some of the more widely quoted figures (such as the 'police estimate' that there are up to 4,000 trafficking victims in the United Kingdom at any one time).